 Giving Up After One Touchpoint

-A single unanswered message usually means "not now" or "didn't see it" - not "never."
+One unanswered message usually means “not now” or “didn’t see it” - not “never.”
 Most replies come on the second or third contact.
 Build sequences with 4-5 touches across multiple channels over 14 days.
-Each touchpoint should add new information, not just repeat "checking in."
-The persistence signals genuine interest.
+Each touchpoint should add new information, not just repeat “checking in.”
+Genuine interest is signaled by persistence - and passive candidates notice the difference.

 Not Tracking What Works

-If you aren't measuring response rates by channel, message type, and candidate segment, you're running blind.
+Measuring response rates by channel, message type, and candidate segment is how you stop running blind.
 What subject lines get opens?
 What message length gets replies?
 Which channels perform best for engineering vs. sales roles?
 Track outreach data the same way a sales team tracks pipeline metrics.
 Without data, every campaign is a guess.

 Treating Passive Candidates Like Active Applicants

 Active candidates expect application forms and structured interviews from the start.
-Passive candidates expect a conversation.
-Sending a "click here to apply" link to someone who wasn't job hunting is the fastest way to lose them.
+Someone who wasn’t job hunting expects a conversation, not a form.
+Sending a “click here to apply” link is the fastest way to lose them.
 Start with a 15-minute call.
-Share context about the team and the problem they'd solve.
+Share context about the team and the problem they’d solve.
 Let them ask questions before you ask for a resume.
-You're courting someone who wasn't looking - act accordingly.
+You’re courting someone who wasn’t looking - act accordingly.

 Frequently Asked Questions